robwa10/CSV-Parsing-Files/README.md

 ## Structure, Usage, Installation
 #### Structure
-Each function is contained in a file of the same name.
-The file `parse.py` imports all functions.
+Each module is contained in a file of the same name.
+Individual module files contain extensive code comments.
+The file `parse.py` contains all functions with no code comments.

 #### Usage
 __As Modules__
-  - Access all modules by importing `parse.py`.
+  - Access all modules by importing *parse.py*.
 For example `import parse as p`.
   - Access individual modules by importing them directly.
 For example `import parse_csv`.

 __Example Files__
 Several example files are contained in this repository which can be used as is or expanded upon to increase functionality.
+Examples files begin with the prefix 'ex'.
+For example *ex_occurrence.py*.

 #### Install and cd
 `git clone https://github.com/robwa10/Parse-and-Analyze.git`